element-of-surprise/azopenai/README.md

 ## Usage

-Here is an example of how to use AzOpenAI to generate text using the OpenAI completions API endpoint:go
+Here is an example of how to use AzOpenAI to generate text using the OpenAI completions API endpoint:

 ```go
 package main